• Skip to main content

 Step 7 Serve It

-The Healthy Italian wheat bread is ready.
+The Perfect Focaccia bread is ready.
+Let it sit on the cooling rack for a few min before serving.
 Serve it with butter or cheese or a bowl of soup.

 whole wheat focaccia